ergo-services/ergo/docs/faq.md

 ### What's the difference between Links, Monitors, and Events?

-All three use the same underlying pub/sub mechanism internally.
+All three are relations held by the same target manager inside the node, which is why they behave alike and why a link, a monitor and an event subscription are all torn down the same way.
 All three are unidirectional: the notification flows from the target to the watcher, not the other way around.
 Note this differs from Erlang, where links are bidirectional.

 - **Link**: when the target terminates, the watcher receives an exit signal on its Urgent queue.
 The default behavior is to terminate the watcher.
 Actors can enable exit trapping to receive the signal as a `gen.MessageExit*` message and decide how to react.
 - **Monitor**: when the target terminates, the watcher receives a `gen.MessageDown*` notification on its System queue.
 The watcher continues running.